-We are proud to present Partners of the previous edition of Transport Week.
+We are proud to present Partners of Transport Week 2017.

 Content partner: University of Gdańsk, Faculty of Econimics